jcsyuan/Discarded-Scrabble-Simulator/README.md

 * number of players, number of tiles left

 The BOARD
+* ~~15 by 15 two dimensional character array~~
-* 15 by 15 two dimensional character array
+* 15 by 15 two dimensional boardcell array
+* boardcell class contains value, type, and empty

 The DICTIONARY
 * ~~list data structure to store all valid words~~